Comply or Explain Overview

 The Company has a Nomination Committee appointed by the General Meeting with a Chairman elected by the General Meeting.
 The Nomination Committee is laid down in the Company’s Bye-laws with guidelines approved at the Annual General Meeting.

 The Nomination Committee has the responsibility of proposing candidates for election to the Board and the Nomination Committee, and proposing remuneration to be paid to members of these bodies.
 The Nomination Committee is available for contact with shareholders and maintains regular contact with the Board and the Company’s Executive Personnel.
 As part of its work in proposing candidates for election to the Board and the Nomination Committee, the Nomination Committee will justify its recommendations for each candidate separately and strive to consult with relevant shareholders concerning proposals for appointment of candidates.

 The members of the Nomination Committee have been selected to take into account a broad range of shareholder interests.
-In accordance with the recommendations of the Code, the Nomination Committee does not include the Company’s Chief Executive Officer or any other Executive Personnel of the Company.
-A majority (two of the three members) of the Company’s Nomination Committee are not members of the Board.
-Pursuant to the Nomination Committee guidelines, a member of the Board who is also a member of the Nomination Committee may offer himself for re-election to the Board.
-This represents a deviation from Section 7 of the Code.
+In accordance with the recommendations of the Code, the Nomination Committee does not include any Executive Personnel or any member of the Company’s Board of Directors.

 An up-to-date composition of the Nomination Committee is available on the Company’s website and the Company will provide shareholders with any deadlines for submitting proposals for candidates to the Nomination Committee.